henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/system-architecture/Design.md

     GameContainer --|> PlayerPage : Manages turns
     GameContainer --|> FirebaseController : Sends answer for validation
 ```
-*Figure 1: Class diagram showing interaction between classes within StoryQuest*
+*Figure 9: Class diagram showing interaction between classes within StoryQuest*

 This class diagram shows the relationships between different components in the StoryQuest system.

+### Player Management
 The **Player** class encompasses all users who interact with the system.
-They are subdivided into 'student' and 'host'
-roles within the class.
+Each player
+has an id, name, and a role, which can be either 'student' or 'host'.
+The setRole() function
+assigns a role to a player based on whether they are joining a game or starting a game.

 #### Room Management
-The system has a **StartPage**, a **HostPage**, and a **PlayerPage**.
-These components make up room management in the game.
-In **StartPage**, the **Player**
+The system has a StartPage, HostPage, and a PlayerPage, whcih handle room
+management and game setup.
+- StartPage: This is the initial landing page where a Player can choose to either
-has the option to join an existing game, or host a game.
-If a **Player** chooses to join a game, they are led to the **PlayerPage**.
-This is
+join an existing game or host a new one.
+The functions include:
-a waiting room that tracks the players that have entered a game and can trigger the start of the game.
-If a **Player** instead chooses
-to host a game, they are led to the **HostPage**.
-This is a page with administrative control over settings of the game, like story, difficulty, and number of players
-along with the ability to begin hosting.
+    - joinGame(): Allows a player to enter an active game session.
+    - hostGame(): Redirects the player to the HostPage to configure a new game session.

+- HostPage: This page provides administrative controls for setting up a new game.
+It
+allows the host to define key game settings, such as:
+    - selectStory(): Chooses a story template for the game.
+    - selectDifficulty(): Sets the level of difficulty (easy, medium, or hard).
+    - selectNumPlayers(): Specifies how many players can join the game (4 max).
+    - startGameRoom(): Initializes the game session and transitions to gameplay mode.

+- PlayerPage: This acts as a waiting room where players gather before the game begins.
+    - player[]: An array that holds all players currently in the game.
+    - allPlayersJoined: A boolean that checks if all expected players have joined.
+    - startGame(): Triggers the transition from the lobby to gameplay when all players are ready.

-#### GamePlay
+#### Game Flow Summary

-Once the game is started, the **GameContainer** takes control.
-It contains a **QuestionDisplay**, which displays selected answer choices and source material for questions,
-and the **AACBoard**, which contains an self-contained AAC word bank to select answers from.
-Once a **Player** selects an answer on the **AACBoard** it is displayed on the **QuestionDisplay** and
-sent to **FirebaseController** to be sent to Firebase for validation (i.e. if a player selects 'Apple' from the offered choices, the image of an 'Apple' is sent back to be added to the scene in
+1. Players join a room via StartPage.
+2. The host sets up the game in HostPage.
+3. Players wait in PlayerPage until the game starts.
+4. The game begins under GameContainer, displaying a phrase with blanks to fill.
+5. Players take turns selecting answers from the AACBoard.
+6. The selected word is displayed in QuestionDisplay and sent through FirebaseController.
-**QuestionDisplay**).
-The game continues until the end of the story.
+7. The game continues turn-by-turn until the story is complete.

 ### Database
 **Users:**